 Who we are

 Elias is a botanist and long time student of Asian arts and culture, especially stone appreciation, penjing and bonsai, and classical gardens.
 He organized the Chinese Stone Appreciation Study Group that meets regularly in southern California and he also serves as Chairman of the Viewing Stone Association of North America.
+He also serves as president of Bonsai Clubs International, the largest international organization devoted to bonsai and stone appreciation.
 Elias first visited China in the spring 1978 as a guest of the Chinese Academy of Sciences to tour and evaluate several botanical gardens and botanical research facilities.
-He has visited China over 24 times to study and to lecture at established Chinese institutions.
-Elias has written over 30 articles on aspects of stone appreciation and Asian horticulture and, with his wife Hiromi, authored Chrysanthemum Stones, The Story of Stone Flowers published by Floating Worlds Editions in 2010.
-He serves as Honorary Vice Chair of the View Stone Association of China and the Honorary Chairman of the Macau Stone Arts Association.
+He has visited China and Japan over 30 times to study and to lecture at established institutions.
+Elias has published over 30 articles on aspects of stone appreciation and Asian horticulture in addition to this website.
+He and his wife Hiromi, authored Chrysanthemum Stones, The Story of Stone Flowers published by Floating Worlds Editions in 2010.
+In February, 2015 he co-authored with Kemin Hu the large format Spirit Stones, The Ancient Art of the Scholar’s Rock published by Abbeville Press.
+Then, in September, 2014 his book Viewing Stones of North America was published by Floating Worlds Editions.
+He serves as Honorary Vice Chair of the View Stone Association of China, Vice President of the Guangdong Viewing Stone Association, and the Honorary Chairman of the Macau Stone Arts Association.
 He also has travelled and worked extensively in Asiatic Russia and Japan.
 Elias was presented with an honorary doctorate degree from the Russian Academy of Sciences in 2005 and, in 2010, the Japanese government awarded him with their highest honor for a non- Japanese.
 He was inducted into the Order of the Rising Sun with Gold Leaves and Rosette.
 Elias has authored or edited seven books and over 135 papers.

 Nakaoji is a native of Kyoto, Japan but she came to the United State to pursue graduate studies.
 She has been a professional English/Japanese interpreter and translator for over twenty years and has worked for several of the major energy and health care companies in Japan and for the U.S. Department of States and Justice Department.
 Nakaoji has been involved in the study of bonsai, penjing and stone appreciation in Japan and China for over ten years.
 She is a frequent traveler to China and Japan and she is the co-author of several articles on bonsai and stone appreciation and the book Chrysanthemum Stones, The Story of Stone Flowers.
 Nakaoji and Elias have assembled a large collection of Chinese and other Asian viewing stones, and one of the largest collections of books and publications in North America on Asian stone appreciation.